beansai/beans-tutorials/dynamic-routes-optimization/vehicles-routing-optimization-with-capacity-constraints/README.md

 <img src="../assets/images/beans-128x128.png" align="right" />

-# Vehicles routing optimization with capacity constraint
+# Vehicles routing optimization with capacity constraints

 For optimizing routes for vehicles, sometimes each one might have different capacity limitations.